 Homoplasic SNPs can be produced by spontaneous mutation (i.e. errors during chromosome duplication prior to cell division) but can also arise via recombination.
 Whilst recombination is a major driving force of evolution in many bacterial populations, in clonal pathogens that exhibit very little recombination, most new variation is acquired through spontaneous mutations.
-Genomics-based studies aiming to understand clonal evolution and positive selection typically seek to identify and remove homoplasic SNPs that result from recombination^{7,8}, which improves the resolution of vertical patterns of evolution in a phylogenetic tree9 and preserves homoplasic SNPs that arose through spontaneous mutation to be examined as signals of positive selection across the genome.
+Genomics-based studies aiming to understand clonal evolution and positive selection typically seek to identify and remove homoplasic SNPs that result from recombination [7, 8], which improves the resolution of vertical patterns of evolution in a phylogenetic tree [9] and preserves homoplasic SNPs that arose through spontaneous mutation to be examined as signals of positive selection across the genome.

-A general approach to discovering homoplasic SNPs from whole genome alignments is to construct a phylogenetic tree from the alignment of all SNP sites, then probabilistically infer ancestral states for each SNP site at internal nodes of the tree using ancestral state reconstruction (ASR).10 Example implementations of maximum likelihood (ML) approaches to ASR include tools developed before WGS such as FastML^{11,12,13} or PAML14, and recently more efficient tools developed for genomescale datasets such as TreeTime15.
-These ASR tools typically report inferred internal node sequences, thus further analysis is required to infer mutation events and localise these to branches of the tree; to identify homoplasic SNPs; and to distinguish between parallel, convergent and revertant homoplasic SNPs.
-Further analyses are also required to predict coding effects of SNPs in order to identify convergence at the amino-acid or gene level.
-Currently, at least two programs specifically target the discovery of homoplasic SNPs from microbial whole-genome alignments: HomoplasyFinder16 and TreeTime15.
+A general approach to discovering homoplasic SNPs from whole genome alignments is to construct a phylogenetic tree from the alignment of all SNP sites, then probabilistically infer ancestral states for each SNP site at internal nodes of the tree using ancestral state reconstruction (ASR) [10].
+Example implementations of maximum-likelihood (ML) approaches to ASR include tools developed before WGS such as FastML [11-13] or PAML [14], and recently more efficient tools developed for genome-scale datasets such as TreeTime [15].
+These ASR tools typically report inferred internal node sequences, and thus further analysis is required to infer mutation events and localize these to branches of the tree, to identify homoplasic SNPs, and to distinguish between parallel, convergent and revertant homoplasic SNPs.
+Further analyses are also required to predict coding effects of SNPs in order to identify convergence at the amino acid or gene level.
+Currently, at least two programs specifically target the discovery of homoplasic SNPs from microbial whole-genome alignments: Homoplasy-Finder [16] and TreeTime [15].
 Whilst both find homoplasic sites, the outputs are limited and require substantial further processing for most applications.
-HomoplasyFinder takes as input a tree and a SNP alignment, and reports sites with a consistency index <1 as homoplasic16.
-However, it does not identify the type of homoplasy, report details of the specific mutations and where they occur on the tree, nor include any functions for analysing potential coding consequences to detect convergence at codon level.
-TreeTime15 is developed primarily for inferring ML dated phylogenies and conducting ASR, and its ASR function is much faster than FastML or PAML (increase in execution time for the former is approximately linear with increasing sample size, whilst with the latter two the time increase is exponential).
+HomoplasyFinder takes as input a tree and an SNP alignment, and reports sites with a consistency index <1 as homoplasic [16].
+However, it does not identify the type of homoplasy, report details of the specific mutations and where they occur on the tree, nor include any functionality for analysing potential coding consequences to detect convergence at the codon level.
+TreeTime [15] is developed primarily for inferring ML-dated phylogenies and conducting ASR, and its ASR function is much faster than FastML or PAML (increase in execution time for the former is approximately linear with increasing sample size, whilst with the latter two the time increase is exponential).
 TreeTime also has a homoplasy function that can take as input a tree and an alignment, perform ASR and report sites that are homoplasic.
 TreeTime can report where each mutation at homoplasic SNP sites occur in relation to the tree, but does not attempt to differentiate the various types of homoplasy, nor consider any potential coding consequences of the SNPs.
-Therefore, if the goal is to find and discard homoplasic SNPs, then HomoplasyFinder or TreeTime are suitable; but if the goal is detailed analysis of mutations potentially contributing to adaptive evolution, further processing of the output is required.
+Therefore, if the goal is to find and discard homoplasic SNPs, then HomoplasyFinder or TreeTime are suitable; however, if the goal is detailed analysis of mutations potentially contributing to adaptive evolution, further processing of the output is required.